Biomarkers

 This index organizes common biomarkers by type so you can scan quickly, understand what each marker generally reflects, and navigate to deeper pages for marker-specific tracking guidance.

-Markers that show how glucose regulation and insulin sensitivity behave over time.
+Markers that show glucose regulation, insulin dynamics, and metabolic flexibility over time.

-- Glucose - Core blood sugar snapshot marker from routine blood tests.
+• Glucose - Core blood glucose snapshot marker from routine testing.

-- Fasting glucose - Snapshot of blood glucose after fasting.
+• Fasting glucose - Baseline blood glucose after an overnight fast.

-- Fasting insulin - Metabolic context for glucose interpretation.
+• Fasting insulin - Insulin signaling context for glucose interpretation.

-- HOMA-IR - Calculated insulin resistance index from glucose and insulin.
+• Homeostatic Model Assessment of Insulin Resistance (HOMA-IR) - Calculated index of insulin resistance from fasting glucose and insulin.

-- Lactate - Anaerobic metabolism and tissue stress context marker.
+• Lactate - Anaerobic metabolism and tissue-demand context marker.

-- Ketones (beta-hydroxybutyrate) - Ketosis and fuel-switching context marker.
+• Ketones (beta-hydroxybutyrate) - Fuel-switching and ketosis context marker.

 🫀Cardiovascular and lipid biomarkers

-Markers used to monitor lipid transport patterns and longer-horizon cardiovascular context.
+Markers used to monitor lipid transport, vascular pressure, and long-horizon cardiovascular risk context.

-- Lp-PLA2 - Vascular inflammation and plaque-related context marker.
+• Lipoprotein-associated phospholipase A2 (Lp-PLA2) - Vascular inflammation and plaque-activity context marker.

 🩸Iron and hematology biomarkers

-Markers that describe iron reserves, oxygen transport, and blood cell context.
+Markers that describe iron reserves, oxygen transport, blood-cell quality, and immune activity context.

 🧬Liver function biomarkers

-Enzyme markers that provide context on liver stress and liver-related metabolic load.
+Enzyme markers that provide context on liver stress, biliary patterns, and metabolic load.

-- AST - Liver and tissue context marker.
+• Aspartate aminotransferase (AST) - Liver and broader tissue-stress context marker.

-- ALP - Biliary and bone context marker.
+• Alkaline phosphatase (ALP) - Biliary and bone-turnover context marker.

 🫧Kidney function biomarkers

-Markers that help track filtration efficiency and kidney-related trend changes.
+Markers that help track filtration efficiency, renal clearance, and kidney-related trend changes.

-- eGFR - Estimated filtration rate trend metric.
+• Estimated glomerular filtration rate (eGFR) - Creatinine-derived filtration trend metric.

-- Albumin-to-creatinine ratio (ACR) - Urinary albumin leakage context marker.
+• Urine albumin-to-creatinine ratio (ACR) - Urinary albumin leakage and kidney-damage context marker.

 🧠Hormonal biomarkers

-Markers used to review endocrine signaling across thyroid, stress, and reproductive systems.
+Markers used to review endocrine signaling across thyroid, stress, adrenal, and reproductive systems.

-- Free T4 - Thyroid hormone availability context.
+• Free thyroxine (Free T4) - Thyroid hormone availability context.

-- Free T3 - Active thyroid hormone context marker.
+• Free triiodothyronine (Free T3) - Active thyroid hormone context marker.

-- LH - Gonadal signaling and pituitary axis context marker.
+• Luteinizing hormone (LH) - Gonadal signaling and pituitary-axis context marker.

 🔥Inflammation biomarkers